ms12334/file-merge-side-by-side/README.md

 This will merge two txt based files into one file.
-The second file will be added to the left.
+The second file will be added to the right.